 Unusual staff perks

 - At Google they have an office slide and ball pit, so it appears they keep their staff happy by pleasing their inner children!
-They also offer free hair cuts and laundry facilities, to ensure they’re employees are looking smart.
+They also offer free hair cuts and laundry facilities, to ensure their employees are looking smart.

 - Microsoft have an on-site shopping mall that is exclusively for their staff’s use.